pallavJha/chaakoo/README.md

   -w, --width int       terminal dimension for cols or width
 ```

+## Examples
 There are more examples present in the [examples](./examples) directory with configurations and snapshots.

+## Download
+The latest binary can be downloaded from the [latest GitHub release](https://github.com/pallavJha/chaakoo/releases/latest).
+The binaries are statically linked.